thosgood/this-weeks-finds/markdown/51-100/week083.md

 going from yx to 1, and from 1 to xy.

 These maps satisfy two equations, though.
 Here's the first.
-We start with x, use the obvious isomorphism to map to 1x, then use i: 1 → xy to map this to xyx, then use e: yx → 1 to map this to x1, and then use the other obvious isomorphism to map back to x.
+We start with x, use the obvious isomorphism to map to 1x, then use i: 1 \to xy to map this to xyx, then use e: yx \to 1 to map this to x1, and then use the other obvious isomorphism to map back to x.
 This composite of maps should be the identity on x.
 What this says is that the identity linear transformation of x really acts as the identity!

 Stealing a trick from ["Week 79"](#week79), we can draw this as follows.
-Draw the counit e: yx → 1 as follows:
+Draw the counit e: yx \to 1 as follows:

                      y      x
                       \    /
                        \  /
                         \/

-and draw the unit i: 1 → xy as follows:
+and draw the unit i: 1 \to xy as follows:

                        /\
                       /  \